 In addition to the two activities constituting prostitution described above, New Jersey defines other prostitution-related offenses.
 N.J.S.
 2C:34-1.1 proscribes “Loitering for the purpose of engaging in prostitution.”
 Under that statute, it is an offense to “wander, remain, or prowl” in a public place for the purpose of engaging in prostitution (either as a patron or as a sex worker), or for the purpose of promoting prostitution.

 “Promoting prostitution” is another prostitution-related offense.
 New Jersey defines numerous varieties of promoting prostitution.
 Promoting prostitution thus includes owning or managing a house where prostitution occurs; procuring an inmate for a house of prostitution; procuring a patron for a sex worker; procuring a sex worker for a patron; and inducing another to become or remain a prostitute.
 All varieties of promoting prostitution are felonies.
 Depending on various circumstances, promoting prostitution in New Jersey can be a first- second- third- or fourth degree crime.

 The information on this page barely scratches the surface.
-Allan Marain, Norman Epting, Jr., and Judson L. Hand are New Jersey prostitution lawyers.
+Allan Marain and Norman Epting, Jr. are New Jersey prostitution lawyers.
 Their combined experience representing persons accused of prostitution and other criminal offenses exceeds sixty-five years.
 They are New Jersey prostitution lawyers who represent their clients with skill, understanding, and discretion.
 They have successfully represented persons charged with prostitution and prostitution-related offenses.
 Persons charged with prostitution and prostitution-related offenses should call them.
 They can help.